 Readers Warehouse is one of South Africa’s most popular discount book retailers, focused on providing readers with amazing discounts on bestselling books.
 As they trade with new titles and books for clearance, you can often discover exceptional deals here.

 Wordsworth Books are a smaller, more focused bookstore chain.
-They have been trading for over 20 years and have grown to a chain of 7 shops within the Western Cape.
+As of 2023, they have been trading for over 30 years and have grown to a chain of 14 stores, 12 of which are in the Western Cape.
 They are often involved in supporting local book events and provide discounts to bulk orders by schools, book clubs and libraries.
 They stock all titles across genres and age-groups.

 Independent bookstores have recently seen a rise in South Africa, which is motivating to see as they are the beating heart of local bookselling culture.
-The most popular independent bookstores that we supply are The Book Lounge (Cape Town), Love Books (Johannesburg), Adam's Books (Durban) and Skoobs (Johannesburg).
+The most popular independent bookstores that we supply are The Book Lounge (Cape Town), Mighty Small (Cape Town), and Love Books (Johannesburg).
 Wherever possible, we would recommend supporting independent bookstores.